-Most fitness professionals are passionate about fitness and living a healthy lifestyle.
+Most personal trainers are passionate about fitness and living a healthy lifestyle.
 They believe in exercise, eating right, and learning all about new exercises, nutrition requirements, and gym equipment.
 They believe in this lifestyle so much they’ve decided to make it a profession.

 WHERE TO WORK?